-Q: How many government loan schemes for MSMEs or for startup business?
+Q: How many government loan schemes are for MSMEs or for startup businesses?

 Ans: There are over ten government business loans schemes present at this movement.
-Some of them are MUDRA Scheme, MSME loan under 59 minutes, Credit Linked Capital Subsidy Scheme, National Small Industries Corporation Subsidies, Stand Up India Scheme, Coir Udyami Yojana, Credit Guarantee Fund Scheme, etc.
+Some of them are MUDRA Scheme, PSB loans under 59 minutes, Credit Linked Capital Subsidy Scheme, National Small Industries Corporation Subsidies, Stand Up India Scheme, Coir Udyami Yojana, Credit Guarantee Fund Scheme, etc.

 Q. How can I get a government small business loan to start a new business in India?

-Ans: You can avail Government bank loan for small businesses by visiting the official website of the government initiated schemes and applying it online or with the respective bank that offers these schemes.
+Ans: You can avail of Government bank loans for small businesses by visiting the official website of the government-initiated schemes and applying it online or with the respective bank that offers these schemes.

-Q. How do I get a government loans to start business?
+Q. How do I get a government loan under PMMY to start a business?

-Ans: To start a business you can apply for Mudra loan scheme, if the required loan amount is up to Rs.
+Ans: To start a business you can apply for a Mudra loan scheme if the required loan amount is up to Rs.
 10 lakh.
-Any government scheme offering business loan for startups will offer competitive interest rate with flexible repayment options.
+Any government scheme offering business loans for startups will offer competitive interest rates with flexible repayment options.
 If in case the loan amount required is more than Rs.
 10 lakh then you can directly approach the desired bank or NBFC to get a business loan.
 Interest rates offered by NBFCs are comparatively higher than public or private limited banks.

 Q. What is MUDRA Yojana?

 Ans: MUDRA is an acronym for Micro Units Development and Refinance Agency.
 The Indian government established this organisation to enable the non-corporate, non-farm small/micro enterprises with financial assistance.
-Mudra loan is categorised under 3 loan categories named as Shishu, Kishor and Tarun.
-Loan amount sanctioned under Shishu category is maximum Rs.
+Mudra loan is categorised under 3 loan categories named Shishu, Kishor, and Tarun.
+The loan amount sanctioned under the Shishu category is maximum of Rs.
 50,000 and goes up to Rs.
-5 lakh for Kishor loan scheme.
-For Tarun loan scheme the maximum loan offered is up to Rs.
+5 lakh for the Kishor loan scheme.
+For the Tarun loan scheme the maximum loan offered is up to Rs.
 10 lakh.

 Q: What is an MSME?

-Ans: Ministry of Micro, Small & Medium Enterprises (MSME) are basically small scale businesses which are classified in terms of their investment and turnover.
+Ans: Ministry of Micro, Small & Medium Enterprises (MSME) is basically small-scale businesses that are classified in terms of their investment and turnover.
 MSME is an enterprise wherein the minimum investment in plant and machinery is Rs.
 1 crore and goes maximum up to Rs.
 50 crore.